 Continuing Education Credits

 .5 LSLS CEUs, AG Bell Academy

-Financial: The presenter, Ann Holmes, MS, CED, is the former coordinator of the CID Emerson Center for Professional Development.
+Financial: At the time this course was produced, Ms. Holmes was the coordinator of the CID Emerson Center for Professional Development.

 CID – Central Institute for the Deaf has developed and published a language assessment and tracking tool trademarked TAGS (Teacher Assessment of Grammatical Structures).
 This presentation focuses on using TAGS and does not include information on similar or related products.